 module-name ::= the name of a module in the system

 All-module-names returns a list of the names of the currently defined modules in the system in alphabetical order.
-There is no remote version of this command.

 '''

 (all-module-names)

 (:AUDICON-HISTORY :AUDIO BOLD BUFFER-HISTORY BUFFER-PARAMS BUFFER-TRACE ...)

 '''